 Cycle and scooter hire and parking: Existing short stay cycle parking is mainly located on the periphery of the neighbourhood and appears well used.
-There are two TfL cycle hire docks in the neighbourhood but there are few facilities for parking dockless cycles.
+There are two TfL cycle hire docks in the neighbourhood but there are few facilities for parking dockless cycles or e-scooters.